The Graduate School of Political Management

 The Graduate School of Political Management (GSPM) at the George Washington University is a school of political management and applied politics, strategic communications and civic engagement.
 Its graduates hold a variety of professional titles including campaign managers, pollsters, speechwriters, communications professionals, legislative aides and directors, candidates, lobbyists, and new media experts.

 It is the only school of applied politics in Washington, D.C.
-The faculty trains students of all political persuasions in how to win campaigns, advance legislative goals and impact public opinion ethically.
+The faculty train students of all political persuasions in how to win campaigns, advance legislative goals and impact public opinion ethically.

 History

 GSPM was founded in 1987 as an independent graduate school chartered by the New York State Board of Regents, with the understanding that proper politics requires training.

 The school's first class convened on the Manhattan campus of Baruch College.
 In 1991, the school opened a degree program on the urban campus of the George Washington University, in the Foggy Bottom neighborhood, just a few blocks from the White House, Capitol Hill.

 The university's Columbian College of Arts and Sciences formally acquired GSPM in 1995.
 In 2006, the school moved under the College of Professional Studies (CPS), where it is currently located.
 Designed for working professionals, classes meet in the evenings.